 Students must realize that it often takes several weeks before an Evaluation Package of any type can be mailed to the various schools.
 Students applying to more than 10 schools, will be charged for mailing costs.
 The Health Professions Office does not include transcripts.
-Transcripts must be ordered by the student from the Office of the Registrar.
+Transcripts must be ordered by the student from the Office of the Registrar and sent directly as instructed in the application.